Matidza/AirBnB_clone/README.md

-# AirBnB_clone
 ## 0x00.
-AirBnB clone - The console

-So this project is the first step towards building a first full web application (which is an AirBnB clone).
-This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.
-Step 1: Write a command interpreter (The Console) Functionalities of this command interpreter:

-    Create a new object (ex: a new User or a new Place) Retrieve an object from a file, a database etc...
-    Do operations on objects (count, compute stats, etc...)
-    Update attributes of an object
-    Destroy an object

-Skip to content

-    rhomeinel
-    /
-    AirBnB_clone

-Code
-Pull requests
-Actions
-Projects
-Security

-    Insights

-Owner avatar
-AirBnB_clone
-Public
-forked from bedzon94/AirBnB_clone

-rhomeinel/AirBnB_clone
-t
-Add file
-This branch is 11 commits ahead of, 5 commits behind bedzon94/AirBnB_clone:main.
-Folders and files
-Name	Last commit message
-	Last commit date
-Latest commit
-rhomeinel
-rhomeinel
-Add more info to 'My home'
-39fe189
- ·
-History
-models

-models/ modified

-tests

-Update test_console.py

-web_static

-Add more info to 'My home'

-.gitignore

-Modify .gitignore file

-AUTHORS

-Add an AUTHORS file

-README.md

-Update README.md

-console.py

-Update console.py

-file.json

-Modify json file

-test_base_model.py

-base_model fix and test run

-test_base_model_dict.py

-Create BaseModel from dictionary

-test_save_reload_base_model.py

-test files updated

-Repository files navigation

-    README

-0x00.
 AirBnB clone - The console

 So this project is the first step towards building a first full web application (which is an AirBnB clone).
 This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.
 Step 1: Write a command interpreter (The Console)